DiGA: Health apps on prescription

 The reasons are complex but mainly relate to data protection concerns (57%) and lack of trust in the technology (41%).
-One-third said they still had too little information to make an informed decision.
-Clinical trials and independent evaluation of digital applications by health insurers can help to address these information deficits and accelerate the penetration of DiGA.
+One-third said that they still had too little information to make an informed decision.
+Clinical trials and independent evaluation of digital applications by health insurers can help address these information deficits and accelerate the penetration of DiGA.

 Active involvement of all stakeholders

-According to a recent study by the Boston Consulting Group (BCG), health insurers in Germany are currently budgeting single-digit million amounts for DiGA applications in their benefit expenditure for 2021.
+According to a recent study by the Boston Consulting Group (BCG), health insurers in Germany were budgeting single-digit million amounts for DiGA applications in their benefit expenditure for 2021.
 This results in total costs of over 1 billion EUR per year for the SHI system in the following years until 2025, assuming a DiGA penetration of up to 2%.

 Digital applications not only have the potential of medical added value for patients, but they can also save conventional costs in certain areas.
-In this context, high standards of quality, data protection, safety and performance must be met and a positive effect on care must be scientifically proven.
+In this context, high standards of quality, data protection, safety, and performance must be met and a positive effect on care must be scientifically proven.
 App offerings from the lifestyle sector, such as fitness trackers or nutrition guides, are therefore generally not among the prescribable solutions.
 The technical possibilities, however, are also accompanied by increasing demands of the insured on the health insurance companies.
 In the meantime, they must increasingly provide advice beyond their traditional role as cost bearers.
 But if the digital transformation is approached proactively, there are great opportunities for a targeted and sustainable improvement in health care.

 Digital solutions are the future